shakacode/shakapacker/README.md

 - Yarn

 ## Features
-- No requirement, just convenient, to use the webpack configuration part.
+- Rails view helpers that fully support webpack output
+- Convenient but not required webpack configuration.
 The only requirement is that your webpack configuration create a manifest.
-- HMR with the webpack-dev-server
+- HMR with the webpack-dev-server, such as for hot-reloading for React!
+- Automatic code splitting using multiple entry points to optimize JavaScript downloads
 - [Webpack v5](https://webpack.js.org/)
 - ES6 with [babel](https://babeljs.io/)
-- Automatic code splitting using multiple entry points
 - Asset compression, source-maps, and minification
 - CDN support
-- Rails view helpers that fully support webpack output
 - Extensible and configurable.
 For example, all major dependencies are specified as peers, so you can upgrade easily.

 ### Optional support

-  _requires extra packages to be installed_
+ _Requires extra packages to be installed._
+ - React
+ - TypeScript
  - Stylesheets - Sass, Less, Stylus and Css, PostCSS
  - CoffeeScript
-  - TypeScript
-  - React

 ## Installation